Amy Likover, President, Gerstle Park Neighborhood

 Greg Brockbank, Dominican Neighborhood

 A Marin resident for over 50 years, Greg graduated from Redwood High, S.F.
 State University, and Hastings Law School.
-He has practiced law in San Rafael for 36 years, the last 20 as the owner/operator of Marin Law Center.
-Greg’s passion is performing on stage, especially in musicals.
-During the past 36 years, Greg has served on the boards of several dozen nonprofit civic and political organizations, including 22 years as an elected official on the College of Marin Board of Trustees and the San Rafael City Council.
-During his time on the City Council, and for several years thereafter, Greg was very active in the Federation.
-Greg is a board member of the Dominican/Black Canyon Neighborhood, whose focus is building community connections, improving safety and enhancing the neighborhood.
+He practiced law in San Rafael for 40 years, the last 20 as the owner/operator of Marin Law Center.
+During the past 40 years, Greg has served on the boards of several dozen nonprofit civic and political organizations, including 22 years as an elected official on the College of Marin Board of Trustees and the San Rafael City Council.
+Greg is a board member of the Dominican/Black Canyon Neighborhood Association, whose focus is building community connections, improving safety and enhancing the neighborhood and Sustainable San Rafael (also over a decade).
+He has returned to his "roots" in theater and music, performing regularly as the MC of Studio Fourth Street's Cabaret Night, and in musicals and the Marin Shakespeare Company, and is a new graduate of the Marin Master Gardeners.